-NAT requires a lot of bookkeeping, changing IP and port addresses, than computing new packet checksum.
+NAT requires a fair amount of bookkeeping, changing IP and port addresses, than computing new packet checksum.
 Routers have no trouble keeping up with WAN connections of a few megabits per second.
-If you are blessed with really fast broadband connection say 10 or even 100 Mbps make sure router is up to the task.
+If you are blessed with really fast broadband connection say 100 Mbps make sure router is up to the task.